rcpedro/legatus/README.md

 Build business directives in Rails.
 A `Legatus::Directive` has the following properties:

 1. `params` - The raw parameters from a controller.
-2. `props` - The filtered out from params.
+2. `props` - The filtered out values from params.
 In traditional Rails apps, these are usually declared in the controller (e.g. for a scaffolded `BookController`, there will be a `book_params` method which filters the raw parameters).
 2. `errors` - Errors encountered during the directive's execution.

 A `Legatus::Directive` also has the following default lifecycles called in sequence in the directive's `execute` (apart from initialize which is called on creation of the directive) method: